ExpositionEngineering/exposition-engineering-syllabus/README.md

 episodes available on a podcast web site and through podcast hosting platforms such as Spotify.
-- **Podcast Presentations**: This includes the assessment for a practice presentation that was previously developed through a brainstorming session and an outline and the assessment of a final presentation given on the day of the final examination, Friday, May 3, 2024 at 9:00 AM.
+- **Podcast Presentations**: This includes the assessment for a practice presentation that was previously developed through brainstorming and outlining assignments and the assessment of a final presentation given on the day of the final examination, Friday, May 3, 2024 at 9:00 AM.
 - **Final Grade**: This score is a percentage out of 100%.
 When this score is part of an interim report it may represent an over-estimate of a student's final grade because of the fact that it incorporates other over-estimates in one of its constituent scores.
 This score weights the constituent scores according to the percentages that are provided in the table in this document.

 #### Assessment Policies